danielmunro/dgse/content/glossary/dynamic-language.md

 Dynamic programming languages are programming languages where code is interpreted at runtime.
 The interpreter is a layer of software that runs in between the code written by a software developer and the machine running the code.

-Because of this additional layer, dynamic languages tend to be slower than compiled ones.
+Because of this additional layer, dynamic languages tend to be slower than compiled ones, in terms of execution time and memory usage.
 However, the benefits include typically a more flexible [type system](/glossary/type) and syntax.